 So today we have a reminder in pictures on the panels around the walls that this church sits in the heart of this city as a place that speaks of peace and the light that shines on all who sit in darkness and the shadow of death.
 That is, of course, all of us.
 Our purpose is really quite simply to proclaim the love of God in Jesus Christ, like John the Baptist to say ‘behold the Lamb of God’, to point to Jesus, and live his way so that the world around may see it and be guided into the way of peace.
 We start though with our own steps and our prayer is the Benedictus that light will shine and guide our feet into the way of peace.

-Sermon preached in Peterborough Parish Church, Lent 1, Sunday 5th March 2017
+Sermon preached in Peterborough Parish Church, Feast of the Birth of John the Baptist, Patronal Festival, Sunday 25th June 2017